fallais/gocoop/README.md

 WantedBy=multi-user.target
 ```

-Then download the last binary on Github (TODO : automatic release, need help on this) and place it here in `/etc/goccop/goccop`.
+Then download the last binary on Github and place it here in `/etc/goccop/goccop`.
 For example :

 ```
 mkdir /etc/gocoop